ole00/bruno-esp32s2mini/README.md

 - The reset pin on Arduino board is not connected to the ESP32-S2-Mini.
 There is a convenient pad placed next to the S2-Mini reset button, so if you need the external reset functionality you can wire the S2-Mini reset button and the reset pad.
+- The S2-Mini has an onboard LED (located between the USB connector and the '0' button) that is connected to GPIO 15 (Arduino UNO A1 pin).
+That might cause issues with some designs.
+In such case remove the LED or the current limiting resistor on the S2-Mini board to fix the issue (the LED will stop working obviously).

  **Arduino IDE setup**